dev0b1/multi-ai-user-debate/README.md

 ## 📄 License

-MIT License - feel free to use for your own projects! # multi-ai-user-debate
+MIT License - feel free to use for your own projects!